Spelt & Honey Loaf

-Honey Spelt was inspired by the Honey Kamut recipe - these two flours can be interchangable or mixed for a great tasting bread!
+Honey Spelt was inspired by the Khorasan and honey recipe - these two flours can be interchangable or mixed for a great tasting bread!

 Add honey to this recipe and you have a bread that is 100% ancient grain spelt with a sweet, rich flavor.

 This recipe can easily be doubled if you choose to bake 2 loaves of this hearty spelt bread.

 1 1/4 c warm water

 3 TBS honey